driftphp/docs/README.md

 public function __construct(Client $client)
 ```

 Under the hood the bundle is a wrapper on top of [voryx/PgAsync](https://github.com/voryx/PgAsync) library.
-The detailed information about class `Client` you can find on the underlying library web-page.
+The detailed information on class `Client` you can find on the underlying library web-page.

 ## Twig adapter